N.W.A: Musical legacy

-Although the group disbanded in 1991, it remains one of the greatest and most influential hip-hop groups, leaving a lasting legacy on hip hop music in the following decades.
+Although the group disbanded in 1991, it remains one of the greatest and most influential hip-hop groups, leaving a lasting legacy on hip-hop in the following decades.
 Its influence, from the use of funky, bass-driven beats to its exaggerated lyrics, was evident throughout the 1990s and even into the present, and is often credited as bridging the white/black American musical lines with its appeal to white Americans in the late 1980s.
 The group's influence, impact and initial rejection by critics and cultural elites was compared to the Sex Pistols for rock.

-The first album of the group, Straight Outta Compton, has been described by Gerrick D. Kennedy as one of the loudest "big bangs" in hip-hop music and "a sonic Molotov cocktail that ignited a firestorm when it debuted in the summer of 1988".
+The first album of the group, Straight Outta Compton, has been described by Gerrick D. Kennedy as one of the loudest "big bangs" in hip-hop and "a sonic Molotov cocktail that ignited a firestorm when it debuted in the summer of 1988".
 In 2017, Straight Outta Compton was selected for preservation in the United States National Recording Registry by the Library of Congress, who deemed it to be "culturally, historically, or aesthetically significant".

-They were influential in appearance of West and East Coast hip hop genres and artists, as well in development of alternative and nu metal acts such as System of a Down, Slipknot and Korn.
+They were influential in appearance of West and East Coast hip-hop genres and artists, as well in development of alternative and nu metal acts such as System of a Down, Slipknot and Korn.

 Political legacy

 N.W.A were among the first to popularize political speech within rap.

 Despite significant controversies regarding misogyny or homophobia in the lyrics of certain songs, the group left a significant mark on American politics, and more generally, worldwide.
 This was notably achieved by offering a dissenting discourse in response to the state speeches during the War on Crime era.
 Such discourse was later adopted by numerous artists.
 N.W.A's repeated attacks against the institutional racism of the American police, particularly with the song "Fuck tha Police", played a crucial role in the politicization of African-American youth and subsequently in the politicization of White American youth against police brutality and, more broadly, racism.

 In the 1980s and 1990s, rap was perceived by American political elites as an "existential threat" to the United States social order.
 According to researcher Bryan J. McCann:The political and cultural mainstream of the 1980s regarded gangsta rap as a genuine threat to the social order rather than a playful destabilization of the period’s law-and-order discourses. (...)
 Indeed, a seismic cultural force had emerged (...)
 NWA’s iconic album became a popular window into black inner-city life by enacting, exaggerating, and celebrating the practices and locales at the heart of 1980s law-and-order politics.
-In other words, the album represented an alternative, and business-savvy, rendition of the mark of criminality.More specifically, the song "Fuck tha Police," like other songs from the group, became a symbol of resistance against neoliberalism.
+In other words, the album represented an alternative, and business-savvy, rendition of the mark of criminality.More specifically, the song "Fuck tha Police", like other songs from the group, became a symbol of resistance against neoliberalism.